douglasgreen/outlines/society/philosophy/books.en.md

    evaluations are best explained through sympathy.
 He posits that the beauty and moral value we find in virtues stem from our sympathetic responses to the pleasure or utility they provide to others.

+### "An Enquiry Concerning Human Understanding" (1748)

+David Hume's "An Enquiry Concerning Human Understanding" is a foundational text in modern philosophy, published in 1748.
+It revises and refines ideas from his earlier work, "A Treatise of Human Nature," focusing on epistemology and the nature of human understanding.

+#### Key Concepts and Sections

+1. **Different Species of Philosophy**:

+    - Hume distinguishes between "moral philosophy" (science of human nature) and "natural philosophy."
+    - He emphasizes the importance of precision in philosophy, warning against favoring popular opinion over nuanced thought.

+2. **Origin of Ideas**:

+    - Hume differentiates between "impressions" (sensations) and "ideas" (memories and imaginings).
+    - He argues that all ideas are derived from impressions, with the exception of the "missing shade of blue" thought experiment.

+3. **Association of Ideas**:

+    - Hume identifies three principles of connection among ideas: resemblance, contiguity in time or place, and cause-and-effect.

+4. **Skeptical Doubts and Solutions**:

+    - He divides human inquiry into "relations of ideas" (analytic propositions) and "matters of fact" (synthetic propositions).
+    - Hume introduces the problem of induction, questioning the justification of beliefs based on experience.
+    - He proposes that habit or custom, rather than reasoning, guides our expectations of future events.

+5. **Probability and Necessary Connection**:

+    - Hume discusses probability as a measure of subjective expectation based on experience.
+    - He challenges the notion of necessary connection, arguing that our understanding of causation arises from observing constant conjunctions.

+6. **Liberty and Necessity**:

+    - Hume explores the compatibility of free will and determinism, suggesting that human actions, like physical events, follow regular patterns.

+7. **Reason of Animals and Miracles**:

+    - He extends his conclusions to animals, suggesting they infer cause and effect through custom.
+    - Hume is skeptical of miracles, arguing that they contradict the established laws of nature and lack credible testimony.

+8. **Providence and Future State**:

+    - Hume discusses theological concepts like heaven and hell, questioning the ability to infer unseen effects from known causes.

+9. **Skeptical Philosophy**:
+    - He outlines various skeptical arguments, ultimately advocating for a reliance on custom and habit over abstract reasoning.

+#### Influence and Critiques

+-   Hume's work has been highly influential, notably impacting Immanuel Kant and modern epistemology.
+-   His ideas on human testimony and custom have parallels in modern psychology and have been subject to both support and criticism.

+Overall, "An Enquiry Concerning Human Understanding" is a critical examination of human cognition, emphasizing empirical observation and skepticism about the limits of human knowledge.

 ### "An Enquiry Concerning the Principles of Morals" (1751)